-The Company has initially estimated the total allocable purchase price consideration to be \$13.9 million.
-The initial purchase price estimate is comprised of \$10.7 million in cash paid and \$3.2 million of Company common stock issued at closing.
+The Company's total allocable purchase price consideration was \$13.9 million.
+The purchase price was comprised of \$10.7 million in cash paid and \$3.2 million of Company common stock issued at closing.
 The Company incurred approximately \$0.6 million in transaction costs, which were expensed when incurred.